rmallorybpc/talent-portability-research/drafts/audit-page-draft.md

 The Mallory Group audits its own work as a standard, and applies that standard more carefully when the work depends on citing other people's research.
 This page is the result.

+> **Found an error or concern with anything on this site?** Issues are tracked publicly on GitHub.
+[Open an issue.](https://github.com/rmallorybpc/talent-portability-research/issues/new?labels=feedback&title=Site%20feedback)

 ## What this synthesis can claim

 These claims are directly supported by the cited sources, stated conservatively.